BrandonMase/FrontEndDesignDocs/Javascript/Variables/Unneeded-Context-Object-Names.md

 ```

 In the improved example, unnecessary context has been removed from the object keys.
 The keys are now concise, yet they remain descriptive and convey their purpose without the need for redundant information.
 This approach enhances readability and reduces unnecessary verbosity in the code.

-## Conclusion

-Avoiding unneeded context in object keys is essential for maintaining clear and readable code.
-By adhering to best practices, such as using concise and descriptive key names while avoiding redundancy, developers can create code that is both efficient and easy to understand.
-Emphasizing consistency in naming conventions and incorporating feedback from code reviews contribute to a codebase that is not only functional but also highly maintainable.